 5. News Reporting

-Please note that, similar to the requirements for faculty and other teaching staff, students are required to seek permission from the copyright owner prior to using a work for uses other than those permitted through the university’s existing licenses (e.g. the Library) or for any use outside fair dealing (e.g. copying more than an “small excerpt,” use in a thesis, etc.).
+Please note that, similar to the requirements for faculty and other teaching staff, students are required to seek permission from the copyright owner prior to using a work for uses other than those permitted through the university’s existing licenses (e.g. the Library) or for any use outside fair dealing (e.g. copying more than a “small excerpt,” use in a thesis, etc.).
 Please review the university’s Fair Dealing Guidelines for more information.
-If students do not seek permission and have a charge a copyright infringement brought against them by a copyright holder, they will be liable for any damages.
+If students do not seek permission and have a charge of copyright infringement brought against them by a copyright holder the student will be liable for any damages.

 To request permission for uses outside of those allowed under university licenses or fair dealing, you must contact the copyright owner, which is usually either the creator or the publisher, and request permission to use the work.
 In your request, you should state: